 - should complete the Wilkes University General Education course requirements or have completed a baccalaureate degree.
 A maximum of two deficient General Education courses will be considered for admission into the pharmacy program.
 Students with more than two deficient General Education courses may appeal to the Student Affairs Committee of the School of Pharmacy for consideration; - must successfully (2.0 or higher) complete all Pharmacy Prerequisite Courses listed below by the end of the spring semester prior to admission: - must obtain a minimum overall GPA of 2.50 and a minimum GPA of 2.50 in the Pharmacy Prerequisite Courses listed below (Wilkes student) by the end of the spring semester prior to admission.
-Preferential consideration will be given to Wilkes Students with GPAs of 3.0 or higher; - We will evaluate the grades of higher-level science courses to include in the GPA calculations. - must obtain a minimum overall GPA of 3.00 and a minimum GPA in the Pharmacy Prerequisite Courses listed below for preferential consideration (non-Wilkes, transfer student) by the end of the spring semester prior to admission; - must obtain a grade of C (2.0) or better in each of the Pharmacy Prerequisite Courses listed below by the end of the spring semester prior to admission.
+Preferential consideration will be given to Wilkes Students with GPAs of 3.0 or higher; - We will evaluate the grades of higher-level science courses to include in the GPA calculations. - must obtain a minimum overall GPA of 2.50 and a minimum GPA of 2.50 in the Pharmacy Prerequisite Courses listed below (non-Wilkes, transfer student) by the end of the spring semester prior to admission; - preferential consideration will be given to non-Wilkes transfer students with GPAs of 3.0 or higher; - We will evaluate the grades of higher-level courses to include in the GPA calculations. - must obtain a grade of C (2.0) or better in each of the Pharmacy Prerequisite Courses listed below by the end of the spring semester prior to admission.
 Prerequisite grades of less than 2.0 may be repeated with the higher grade factoring into the GPA. - However, applications will be placed at a lower priority if grades less than 2.0 in prerequisite courses are remediated and recorded. - Students repeating 4 or more prerequisite courses, even if all are successfully completed, will not be considered for admission. - Repeating courses in which a grade above a 2.0 was earned will not factor into the GPA.
-However, exceptions to the above rules will be considered on an individual basis and only if students can provide written explanation of extenuating circumstances; - must maintain the highest levels of academic and personal honesty and be free from criminal/drug-related offenses throughout the pharmacy program. - Students caught in the act of cheating, collusion, plagiarism, or other and all acts in violation of the Wilkes University policy on Intellectual Responsibility and Plagiarism or the Student Code of Conduct may be subject to dismissal from the Pharmacy program; - Students will be required to submit for various types of criminal background checks annually, and as specified by external practice sites.
-Violations may result in prevention or delays in graduation;
+However, exceptions to the above rules will be considered on an individual basis and only if students can provide written explanation of extenuating circumstances; - must maintain the highest levels of academic and personal honesty and be free from criminal/drug-related offenses throughout the pharmacy program. - Students caught in the act of cheating, collusion, plagiarism, or other and all acts in violation of the Wilkes University policy on Intellectual Responsibility and Plagiarism or the Student Code of Conduct may be subject to dismissal from the Pharmacy program;

-- must meet all the criteria set forth in the Technical Standards Document.
-Failure to meet the criteria set forth in the Technical Standards Document may delay or prevent graduation from the Nesbitt School of Pharmacy; - · must provide three completed recommendation forms; - · must successfully complete the interview process; - · must demonstrate acceptable written communication skills; and - must submit scores on the Pharmacy College Admission Test (PCAT) by January 15th.
+- Students will be required to submit, and clear per site requirements, for various types of criminal background checks annually, and as specified by external practice sites.
+Violations may result in prevention or delays in graduation; - must meet all the criteria set forth in the Technical Standards Document.
+Failure to meet the criteria set forth in the Technical Standards Document may delay or prevent graduation from the Nesbitt School of Pharmacy; - must provide three completed recommendation forms: - · must successfully complete the interview process; - · must demonstrate acceptable written communication skills; and - must submit scores on the Pharmacy College Admission Test (PCAT) by January 15th.
 The School will only accept PCAT scores from the July, September, and October/November dates; we will not accept scores from the January test since we will not receive the results prior to the January 15th application deadline.